 How is peer feedback structured?

-Participants give and receive feedback via their weekly submission gallery—either the youth gallery or the adult gallery.
+Participants give and receive feedback via their submission gallery—either the youth gallery or the adult gallery.

 Moderators review feedback before it’s posted.

 Participants will be notified whenever feedback is available to view.

 What happens at the end of the program?